launchdarkly/integration-framework/README.md

 integration.
 Your directory can also include additional directories and assets to support your integration -- more on this in the following section.

-LaunchDarkly's integration manifest is described through [schema](./manifest.schema.json).
+LaunchDarkly's integration manifest is described through a [schema](./manifest.schema.json).
 When you submit a pull-request to LaunchDarkly with your new `manifest.json`, your manifest will be validated against this schema.
-To aid you in writing your schema, you can register the [schema](./manifest.schema.json) in your IDE.
+To aid you in writing your manifest, you can register the [schema](./manifest.schema.json) in your IDE.
 If you use [VSCode](https://code.visualstudio.com/) to create your manifest, VSCode will automatically provide you with helpful hints and validate your manifest while